 Victims must be provoking their partner to be abused.
-I bet Cheyenne cheated or did something bad enough for her girlfriend to hit her.
+I bet Cheyenne cheated or deserved it when her girlfriend hit her.

 Many victims are in the most danger when they choose to leave.
 If it's discovered that they're going to flee, there is up to 500% more risk of violence.